Empotik/RNA-Sequence-Analyser/README.md

 ## Acknowledgments

 The source code of this project was originally from [pmukneam](https://github.com/pmukneam), a Data Science student at Pitzer College.
-It was originally available at [pmukneam/Bio-RNA-seq-analysis](https://github.com/pmukneam/Bio-RNA-seq-analysis).
-The [pandas](https://github.com/pandas-dev/pandas) and [SQLite](https://github.com/sqlite/sqlite) library were used in the development of this project.
+It was originally available at [pmukneam/Bio-RNA-seq-analysis](https://github.com/pmukneam/Bio-RNA-seq-analysis). [pandas](https://github.com/pandas-dev/pandas), [SQLite](https://github.com/sqlite/sqlite), [xlrd](https://github.com/python-excel/xlrd), and [openpyxl](https://github.com/theorchard/openpyxl) libraries were used in the development of this project.